Do you store customer data from the customer Atlassian instance?

 Are you accredited to any relevant security standards (e.g., SSAE16 SOC1/2/3, ISO27001, PCI DSS)?

 Do you undertake penetration testing (or similar technical security testing, code review, or vulnerability assessment)?

 Yes, manual penetration testing on the Smart Guess application is performed once a year by a security consultant as part of the Atlassian - Security Self Assessment Program.

-All critical vulnerabilities found during audits are resolved in line with Envision's security bug fix policy.
+All critical vulnerabilities found during audits are resolved in line with Smart Guess's security bug fix policy.

-The capability to recover data for a specific customer is not part of Envision ehf. responsibilities.
-Smart Guess builds on the Atlassian Forge platform where all customer data is stored using the Forge storage framework.
-This means the responsibility for customer data is part of Atlassian’s responsibilities in line with:
+The capability to recover data for a specific customer is not part of Smart Guess ehf. responsibilities.
+Smart Guess builds on the Atlassian Forge platform, where all customer data is stored using the Forge storage framework.
+This means the responsibility for customer data is part of Atlassian’s responsibilities in line with the:

 Do you have Business Continuity and/or Disaster Recovery Plans?